 Are you a mom who thinks she’s not good enough?
 Do you struggle and worry about your parenting strategies?
 If you answered yes to both of these questions, then this post is for you!

 I don’t know where you’re reading this.
-Perhaps you’re sitting at your laptop, stealing a few minutes for yourself.
-Or maybe someone forwarded this to you at work.
-Or you’re huddled on the toilet holding your smart phone, with the bathroom door locked, and you’re fighting back tears because this has been one of those awful days that you wish you could forget.
+Perhaps you’re sitting in your car, stealing a few minutes to yourself.
+Or maybe someone shared this with you at work.
+Or you’re huddled in your bedroom, with the door locked, and you’re fighting back tears because this has been one of those awful days that you wish you could forget.

 Wherever you are, whatever you’re doing, this message is for you and it starts like this… you are enough.

 Like tasting a fine wine, sip those three words and swish them into the recesses of your mind.

 I remember the first time I discovered I was pregnant.
 I looked in disbelief at the pregnancy test.
 The joy that I felt was immediately overcome by concerns.